Coeur d'Alene Mission of the Sacred Heart

 Today, Benewah County continues to honor its Native American heritage and is home to the Coeur d'Alene Casino Resort Hotel, operated by the Coeur d'Alene Tribe.
 The county's rural landscapes and natural beauty attract outdoor enthusiasts, with opportunities for hiking, fishing, hunting, and other recreational activities.
 The county's history and culture are preserved in museums and historical sites, fostering a sense of pride and connection to the past.

-This timeline provides a concise overview of the key events in the history of Benewah County, Idaho.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Benewah County, Idaho.